 Following this tender process Hunter Developments was appointed as the preferred developer in May 2018.

-Hunter Developments lodged their Development Application with council on 30 July 2020 and following provision of further information by Hunter and land owner consent by the General Manager the development application is now out for advertisement.
+Hunter Developments lodged their Development Application with council on 30 July 2020 and following provision of further information by Hunter and land owner consent by the General Manager.

-A report will then be prepared to go to a special council meeting for consideration by Aldermen sitting in their role as a planning authority.
+A report was presented to a special council meeting for consideration by Aldermen sitting in their role as a planning authority on 8 November 2021.

 Read more about the general Kangaroo Bay Enhancement Project here.